 A 25% tax is imposed on the charge for off-street parking spaces.
 The tax is authorized by the City's Municipal Code and paid by the occupants of the spaces and remitted by the operators of the parking facilities.
-Budgeted General Fund revenue from the parking tax for fiscal year 2002-03 is \$34.4 million.
 Parking tax receipts in fiscal year 2001-02 totaled \$30.5 million, a decline of \$3.3 million from 2000-01 levels.
-As of the FY 2002-03 Six-month Budget Status Report, the City was projecting parking taxes to be about \$3.25 million under budget.
+Budgeted General Fund revenue from the parking tax for fiscal year 2002-03 is \$34.4 million, however, as of the fiscal year 2002-03 Nine-month Budget Status Report, the City was projecting parking taxes to be about \$3.25 million under budget.